zooloohub/BasicEnum-PHP/README.md

 ```
 ## Credit
-Much of the code and examples should be credited to Brian Cline and others.
+Examples and code should be credited to Brian Cline and others.
 Orignal thread can be seen at the link below
 http://stackoverflow.com/questions/254514/php-and-enumerations